SourasishBasu/File-Wizard/README.md

 nohup python3 app.py > log.txt 2>&1 &
 ```

-The Flask app should now be able to handle requests 24/7.
+- The Flask app should now be able to handle requests 24/7.
 It is being run as a background process using the `nohup` command to ensure application uptime as long as VM is running even if we were to exit out of remote shell.

-The `&` displays the process ID for the python process which may be recorded to perform `kill <PID>` in case the process is to be stopped.
+- The logs and stdout along with stderr is saved to `log.txt` in the same directory.

-The logs and stdout along with stderr is saved to `log.txt` in the same directory.
+- The `&` displays the process ID for the python process which may be recorded to perform `kill <PID>` in case the process is to be stopped.

 The Flask app should now be running on:
 [http://{ec2-instance-public-ipv4-address}:5000](http://{ec2-instance-public-ipv4-address}:5000/)